WasabiFan/adafruit-win10-iot/README.md

 While these were written specifically for the Adafruit-distributed breakout boards, they should work with the base chips used in those boards as well.

+This code has been tested on a Raspberry Pi 3; other boards should work, but that hasn't been confirmed yet.
+If you get it running with another hardware configuration, open an issue to let me know!

 ## Notes on individual libraries

 ### Absolute Orientation IMU (BNO055 breakout board)